Well, a glaring discrepancy here that I mentioned earlier in the program has just been addressed by the Speaker of the House, Denny Hastert.

 It doesn't seem to be that there was any concern.

-Now the the uh uh question arises will this backfire?
+Now, the question arises, will this backfire?

 Republicans seem to be playing this in the correct way on both ends.

-They've condemned Foley, he has no place here.
+They say he has no place here.

-Uh we don't tolerate this, and they're not saying this, but unlike Democrats, Democrats do.
+And they're not saying this, but unlike Democrats, Democrats do.

-Democrats do not find what Foley did with the page repugnant at all.
+I am telling you again, Democrats do not find what Foley did with the page repugnant at all.

 Democrats celebrate human weakness.

-Democrats celebrate it, they coddle it.
+Democrats celebrate it.

 They believe in the imperfection of all of us.

-They believe that the human being is imperfect, and they think they own the compassion issue by embracing all of this uh imperfection out there, and then they turn their guns on the Republicans who they say are intolerant when they condemn lawlessness, when they condemn people who engage in uh in things that are wrong as opposed to right.
+And then they turn their guns on the Republicans who they say are intolerant when they condemn lawlessness, when they condemn people who engage in things that are wrong as opposed to right.

-The very fact that Republicans even discuss the concepts of right and wrong makes them judgmental and rigid and intolerant, racist, sexist, bigot homophobes is the cliche.
+The very fact that Republicans even discuss the concepts of right and wrong makes them judgmental and rigid and intolerant, racist, sexist, bigot, homophobes is the cliché.

-Wait, but they they they're there's it's all of it's all smoke and mirrors.
+But it's all smoke and mirrors.

 And they're not even talking about how horrible it was what Foley did.